techworldwithmurali/kubernetes-zero-to-hero/README.md

   ```

 # Deploy Sample Ingress Resource without SSL

+**Prerequisites:**

+You must have an Ingress controller for the Ingress resource to take effect; simply creating an Ingress resource alone will not suffice.

 ### Step 1: Create the Namespace

 Save the following content in a file named `ns.yaml`: